-A lot of people don't know how beautiful shade gardens can be.
-If they have a shadowy area in the garden it can often be left uncared for thinking that nothing will survive there, and regretting that not all the garden is filled with sunlight.
+A lot of people don’t know how beautiful shade gardens can be.
+Shadowed areas in gardens can often be left uncared for thinking that a lack of sun means nothing will survive there.

 Most people don’t have the time to re-plant their flowers each year or to water them every day.

 Choosing perennial shade flowers is the perfect solution for this as perennial shade flowers don’t require as much care as other types of flowers.

 They need shade and moist soil… and that’s about it.
 If areas of your garden are in shadow, take advantage of it and make your own beautiful perennials shade flower garden.
 It’s very easy.

 Although perennial shade flowers need less care than other flowers, you should still keep a few things in mind before you decide to plant them.
 Not all kinds of gardens are suitable for perennial shade flowers.

 First of all, a garden that is exposed to sunlight all day is not suitable for perennial shade flowers.
 If your garden is too sunny, you should plant these flowers close to a wall or under some trees, you must ensure they are not exposed to direct sunlight at midday.

 There are many degrees of shade and each of them supports a different kind of perennial garden.

 There is heavy shade, which is found under large trees with dense branches, for example evergreen trees.
 The northern side of buildings are also good places with heavy shade.